-Perspective | Winning the War on Decorum
+Perspective | Winning the war on decorum

 As parents took turns at the mic, doors to the room swung open and 14 children marched in carrying boxes of paper.
 This was the disruption, with two older youths dressed in Boy Scout uniforms leading the way.

-“These are legal affidavits, you must accept them,” a woman said loudly, pointing at the boxes.
+“These are legal affidavits; you must accept them,” a woman said loudly, pointing at the boxes.
 Others joined in demanding that the board sign for and accept the documents.

 Turns out the boxes contained duplicates of a manifesto criticizing critical race theory and opposing the use of masks to prevent coronavirus infection.